logo

 Nueta Hidatsa Sahnish College

 Nueta Hidatsa Sahnish College (NHSC) is a tribal charter college affiliated with the Tribes of the Fort Berthold Reservation in New Town.
-The college offers a 65-credit Associate of Arts (AA) in Human Services with a concentration in Addiction Studies.
-This program is influenced by the college values of spirituality, people, culture, and future, and the curriculum combines modern knowledge of addiction with traditional Native American models of health and well-being.
+The college offers a 65-credit Associate of Arts (AA) in Addiction Studies.
+This program is influenced by the college values of spirituality, people, and culture, and the curriculum combines modern knowledge of addiction with traditional Native American models of health and well-being.
 Students are required to take 36 credits of general education in English, humanities, math, and science, as well as 29 credits in the area of concentration.
 Required addiction studies courses include Alcohol and Drug Helping Skills; Dynamics of Addiction; and Alcohol and Drug Treatment Continuum.
 Upon completion of the program, graduates will be prepared to work in entry-level addiction treatment settings with Native American populations or continue their studies at the bachelor’s level.
-Further study leading to a bachelor’s degree is required to meet the state’s educational requirements to become a Licensed Addiction Counselor (LAC).
+Further study leading to a bachelor’s degree is required to meet the state educational requirements to become a Licensed Addiction Counselor (LAC).
 NHSC offers AA students numerous supports to help them successfully complete the program, such as academic advising assistance, transfer credit for previous college coursework, and financial aid programs, such as grants and scholarships.

 Traditional Graduate Programs